 “Businesses are built by solving problems,” serial entrepreneur and investor Curt Doman says.
 “An entrepreneur starts by finding something that’s not working as well as it should and then building a solution.”

-Doman’s best-known venture is Progressive Leasing, which specializes in providing financing to consumers otherwise unable to qualify for credit.
+Doman’s best-known venture is Progressive Leasing, which specializes in providing payment options to consumers otherwise unable to qualify for credit.

 Headshot of Nicole Tanner.